 - Next, roll in granulated sugar.
 Rolling in granulated sugar helps these cookies get that crinkly texture and prevents them from spreading too much.

 - Add to a baking tray and press down with your palm.
-These cookies need to be flattened slightly before baking for the best results.
+Then, stick a few eyeball sprinkles into each cookie.

 Do I add the googly eye sprinkles before or after baking the cookies?